 I don't want to cause any marital strife, so I say listen to your wife.
 She's giving you good advice, although you are technically correct.

-So, my advice is to take your wife's counsel and pay more than the minimum due, even if you aren't actually paying finance charges with the additional funds.
+From a credit score perspective, you should take your wife's counsel and pay more than the minimum due, even if you aren't actually paying finance charges with the additional funds.
 It will get rid of your debt faster and help your credit scores in the long run.

 Thanks for asking.